by Chris Wayan, 2012-2015

 How do I thread through

 Razored reefs of praise

 Real love?
 But also blue

 O I'm in a daze...

-Lotora, her caustic Plain Sidekick (here played by quite a graceful actress with raccoon coloration giving her violet eyes a masked or sunken look--natural and typecast, or carefully made-up for this show?
-You never know with Kakaleans) is obviously in love with Proni--obvious to all but Proni, that is.
-Lotora's still two long acts away from winning her with truth, seeing no hope yet, when she sings, in her big aria, that Proni's better off than an ugly girl with no lovers, less sexual experience, little attention, no feedback--a mirror shortage.
-Mirrors can be as deadly as storms--but slow drought, though less dramatic, is deadly too.
+Lotora, her caustic Plain Sidekick is played here by quite a graceful actress with raccoon-coloration giving her violet eyes a masked or sunken look--is it natural and typecast, or carefully made-up for this show?
+You never know with Kakaleans.
+She's obviously in love with Proni--obvious to all but Proni, that is.
+Lotora's still two long acts away from winning her with truth, seeing no hope yet, when she sings, in her big aria, that Proni's better off "than an ugly girl like me," with no lovers, less sexual experience, little attention, no feedback--a mirror shortage.
+Mirrors can be as deadly as storms--but slow drought, though less dramatic, can stunt life too.

-Anyway... not a primitive show.
+So it's not a... primitive show.
 But, please note, carefully universal--romantic comedy intelligible even to a Terran with quite different biology!
-Challenging no Cheppian social norms.
+Calculated to challenge no Cheppian social norms.
 Theater people learn from experience that geography creates gradients of cultural sophistication as recognizable (once you learn to read what's mirrored) as rainfall.